Prographers/Precomputed-Culling/Documentation/articles/intro.md

 - Easy to setup
 - Examples and Demos
 - Support via email or discord
+- Superior performance
+-
 *Not recommended to use in 2D games, intended use is for example leaves on the 3D trees or far away rocks.

 ### Limitations:
 - Required to bake scenes and their variants before build.

 ### Roadmap:
-- Support for Legacy (built-in) and HDRP
+- Support for Legacy (built-in)
 - Support for dynamic objects
 - Support for occlusion portals
 - Split baking between multiple computers
-- Improve baking times
 - Better debugging tools and statistics
 - Dynamic lighting shadow
 - and more...